TheYoBots/fairyfishnet/README.md

 ```
 bench
 ```
 If the engine didn't crash, it probably works.
-Make sure to add the windows version of Fairy Stockfish largeboards that you have downloaded in the shoginet directory.
+Make sure to add the windows version of Fairy Stockfish largeboards that you have downloaded in the fairyfishnetnet directory.

 If you have Fairy Stockfish largeboards ready and python3 installed just run,
 ```